 Read the full Sony WH-1000XM4 review

 The name of Bose’s latest wireless headphones doesn't exactly trip off the tongue, but it does reflect the company's focus on improving noise-cancelling technology.
-The 700 use a new noise-cancelling system with everything from new acoustics to new digital signal processing – all running off Bose’s own NC chip.
+The 700 (as they're destined to be known) use a new noise-cancelling system with everything from new acoustics to new digital signal processing – all running off Bose’s own NC chip.

 The four-microphone system picks up and isolates your voice while cancelling out external noise around you, so you shouldn't have to raise your voice to be heard when calling friends or family.
 More importantly, the person on the other end of the call should be able to hear you clear as a bell.